deathworlders/online/content/books/deathworlders/chapter-02-aftermath.md

 Cote told him.

 *"Merde."* Tremblay pinched the bridge of his nose.
-"I really don't want to go *to NATO and the Commonwealth with a report to the effect that these things pose *about as much threat as an angry twelve-year-old." he said.
+"I really don't want to go to NATO and the Commonwealth with a report to the effect that these things pose about as much threat as an angry twelve-year-old." he said.

 "Well, from what we've gathered so far, sir, that would be the truth."
-Taylor shrugged.
-"Don't tell me you'd prefer to give a report to the effect that we're hopelessly outmatched and can kiss our collective *derrieres* goodbye?"
+Taylor shrugged, "Don't tell me you'd prefer to give a report to the effect that we're hopelessly outmatched and can kiss our collective *derrieres* goodbye?"

 "Well, no. It's just a bit...anticlimactic."
 Tremblay said.